 More data on road scenarios for the purposes of AI training could be collected from simulators.
 For example, using a game engine, artificial intelligence may learn from its mistakes without causing real harm.

-If you’re ready to use computer vision as the main means of vehicle automation, you should start with deep learning to train your AI to react to the real world, not only to a set of objects.
-If Elon Musk is brave enough to trust computer vision, why aren’t you?
+If you’re ready to use computer vision in self driving cars as the main means of vehicle automation, you should start with deep learning to train your AI to react to the real world, not only to a set of objects.
+If Elon Musk is brave enough to trust computer vision for autonomous driving, why aren’t you?

 Ask our experts more about computer vision and how it contributes to the new world of highly automated technologies, driverless vehicles, and safer driving.